Updated: March 7, 2026

 We’re walking you through the different sections of your Tier 1 and 2 annual PERS statement to give you all the details you need for making informed financial planning decisions.

-How to Read Your PERS Statement
+How to Read Your Oregon PERS Statement

-The first section of your statement will include all of your general information, such as your address, birth date, and PERS ID.
+The first section of your statement will include all of your personal information, such as your address, birth date, and PERS ID.
 Your ID number is used for all communications between you and PERS – you’ll find it on all of your statements and use it any time you fill out a form for PERS.

 Below that, you’ll see your first hire date, membership date, and job classification.

-Pension Information
+Section 2: Pension Information

 There are two possible types of accounts here:

-Beneath your balance, you’ll find your service credits.
-The total service credit is the number PERS will use when calculating your retirement benefits.
 To the right, you’ll find the “Police Officer and Firefighter Unit Account” – unless you have worked in either of those professions, you can ignore that section.

 The pension portion of your benefit is called a defined benefit pension.
 This means your pension is not set by the balance of your account but based on a formula.

-The Individual Account Program
+Section 4: The Individual Account Program

 When you retire and receive your pension, you’ll also have options for what to do with your IAP.
 You could: